bipsandbytes/django-api/README.rst

         },
         'returns': {
             200: 'Addition successful',
-            403: 'User does not have permission',
         }
     })
     def add(request, *args, **kwargs):
-        if not request.user.is_superuser:
-            return JsonResponseForbidden("You need to be a superuser")

         # `x` and `y` have been validated, and are integers
         # so we can safely perform arithmetic operations on them
         return JsonResponse({